ChameleonCloud/portal/README.md

 ## Dependencies

-Running the portal locally or in production requires Docker and Docker-Compose.j
+Running the portal locally or in production requires Docker and Docker-Compose.

 ## Configuration

 A `.chameleon_env` file is sourced and used to configure some parts of the application.

+The database is configured via the following environment variables:

+- `DB_HOST`: The hostname to connect to, e.g., database.example.com
+- `DB_PORT`: The MySQL port, e.g., 3306
+- `DB_NAME`: The database name
+- `DB_USER`: The username to authenticate
+- `DB_PASSWORD`: The password to authenticate

 The following environment variables must be configured for `pytas`: